-Recently I made a trip to the Oregon coast, and if you're not aware, Oregon is abundant in waterfalls and rushing streams.
-So I set up and did a few examples for you on some tips for photographing waterfalls.
-However, these tips also apply to any moving water including: streams, rivers, waves on the beach, rain, or a fountain.
+However, these tips also apply to any moving water including streams, rivers, waves on the beach, rain, or a fountain.
 So take them and apply to any situation where you have a chance to photograph water.

-This is what we’ll cover in this article:
+This is what we’ll cover in this tutorial:

-- What equipment I recommend – camera essentials, tripod, remote trigger, filters
+- What equipment I recommend – camera essentials, tripod, remote trigger, ND filters.

-- The best time of day to get out and photograph
+- The best time of day for waterfall photography.

-- How to shoot in bright sunlight if you can’t get out at the optimal time of day
+- Best tips for shooting in bright sunlight if you can’t get out at the optimal time of day.

-- How to get something different than the usual kind of shots
+- How to get something different than the usual kind of waterfall shots.

 Let’s go over them one by one.